Summary

 Standard SVM is inherently binary, but two strategies extend it to multi-class problems:

 - One-vs-Rest (OvR): Train K binary classifiers, each separating one class from all others.
 Assign the class with the highest decision function value.
-Requires K classifiers.
+K classifiers are required.

-- One-vs-One (OvO): Train K(K-1)/2 binary classifiers, one for each pair of classes.
-Use majority voting.
-This is sklearn’s default for SVC and often works better in practice, though it trains more models.
+- One-vs-One (OvO): Train K(K-1)/2 binary classifiers, one for each pair of classes, and use majority voting.
+This is the default for scikit-learn’s SVC and often performs better in practice, though more models must be trained.

 Deep SVDD (Ruff et al., 2018) replaces the kernel trick with a deep neural network.
-Instead of mapping data to a kernel-defined feature space and finding a hypersphere, it trains a neural network to map data to a learned representation space where normal data clusters tightly around a center point.
-The loss function minimizes the distance of normal data representations from the center.
+Instead of mapping data to a kernel-defined feature space and identifying a hypersphere, it trains a neural network to map data into a learned representation space in which normal data clusters tightly around a centre point.
+The loss function minimises the distance from the centre of normal data representations.

-This approach scales much better than kernel-based OCSVM and can handle high-dimensional data like images and time series.
-Libraries like PyOD implement Deep SVDD out of the box.
+This approach scales considerably better than kernel-based OCSVM and can handle high-dimensional data such as images and time series.
+Libraries such as PyOD provide Deep SVDD as a default option.

 OCSVM Alternatives: Isolation Forest and LOF